 What to Expect in Year Five

-A series of creative writing lessons based around the novel Holes by the author Louis Sachar.
+In Literacy we will be completing a series of creative writing lessons based around the novel Holes by the author Louis Sachar.
 Children will be getting into character to write letters and diaries from various characters point of view to retell events from the book.
 A focus on improving our openers, expanding our vocabulary banks and introducing punctuation such as brackets, dashes and commas.

 Meet the Year Five Teachers